 SDUC The SD Association has also created a newer specification known as SDUC, for SD Ultra Capacity.
 It has its own host technology, protocols, and drivers, but in terms of card storage capacity, it’s designed to cover cards ranging from 2TB up to 128TB.
 SDUC cards will only work with devices that have SDUC compatibility specifically included, but you won’t find any of those cards in the wild just yet, so, for now, at least, you don’t really need to be concerned about accidentally getting one of those.

 Technically, it’s possible to use a computer to format, say, a 32GB microSD card with exFAT or a 128GB card with FAT32.
 But doing so goes against the SD Association specifications, can cause problems in some cameras, and they’ll be overwritten to the appropriate standard next time you format the card in the camera.
-In general, I don’t recommend it.
-That said, if you really want to do it, I’ve put together a guide to using the official SD card formatter.
+In general, I don’t recommend it, especially if you’re using the cards in a camera or some other device that expects the card to follow the established standards.

 UFS vs microSD

 UFS (for Universal Flash Storage) cards look very similar to regular microSD cards, but the internal memory is a different technology that can read and write simultaneously.
 Regular microSD and SD cards use a technology called eMMC that can only read or write at one time, not both together.

 UFS isn’t widely used yet, and it’s most useful in devices that can take advantage of simultaneous reading and writing, such as smartphones and gaming devices, and even there, it’s still mostly used for internal memory rather than memory cards.
 With cameras, they’re usually writing or reading, not both at once.
 That said, the faster transfer rates in each direction would obviously be useful in cameras.